 When making rice or pasta, throw a couple of handfuls of frozen vegetables in e.g., peas, carrots, and broccoli to make the meal more nutritious and colourful.

 Homemade muesli is easy to make and it’s a lot healthier, it’ll taste better and will contain exactly what you want, not what is cheaper to produce.
 Buy a pack of oats, a pack of cranberries and a pack of mixed nuts – and you’ve got a royal rubbish-free mix.
-Top it with honey and fresh berries and serve with low fat milk.
+Top it with honey and fresh berries and serve with milk.

 Meal planning is essential.
 You will never make any good food related decisions when hungry, or when you are full for that matter.
 Plan ahead, even before you go shopping, what you will cook and eat – you’ll end up spending less time and money and you’ll make better and healthier choices, too.
 It’s too late to think of what you are going to eat for lunch when you’re already half way through your day.
-For emergencies, keep some kind of meat and vegetables in the freezer, rice, pasta and canned tomato paste in the cupboard to make emergency meals – have at least 3-4 recipes of under 30min meals you know how to make on hand.
+For emergencies, keep bags of frozen vegetables in the freezer, rice, pasta and canned tomato paste in the cupboard to make emergency meals – have at least 3-4 recipes of under 30min meals you know how to make on hand.

 Use smaller bowls and plates for every meal serving to trick yourself into thinking you eat more than you do.
 Basically it’s an optical illusion that tricks your brain into thinking you are eating a “full plate”.
 It helps when you are trying to eat smaller portions throughout the day.

 Eat slower to eat less and get more satisfaction out of food.
 When you eat fast, your brain hasn’t got enough time to register “fullness” signals coming from your stomach and you end up eating more.
-You don’t have to chew everything a bazillion times, but try to stretch the eating process to make it last at least twenty minutes when you can.
+You don’t have to chew everything 100 times, but try to stretch the eating process to make it last at least twenty minutes when you can.

 Eat one piece of fruit with every breakfast.
 Turn it into a “Fruit of the day” challenge.
 It doesn’t have to be a different type of fruit every time, as long as you have a piece.
 If you don’t have time to crunch on anything, make a smoothie or slice it up – it’s all about making it convenient.